jp43/MDKit/README.rst

 **Versions of Amber supported by MDKit**

 Currently, only Amber14 and Amber16 are supported.
-Notably, AmberTools also be installed (versions 14-17).
+Notably, AmberTools should also be installed (versions 14-17).

 Installation